A structural bound for cluster robustness of randomized small-block Lanczos: Cluster robustness of RSBL

 \subsubsection{Applications}

-\paragraph{Eigenvalue computation:} Suppose we are interested in the largest $bd$ eigenvalues of a symmetric matrix~$A$.
-Assume that the relative gap defined in \cref{eq:aspgap} is positive, and $\lambda_{bd}-\lambda_{bd+1}>0$, where $\lambda_{bd}$ and $\lambda_{bd+1}$ are the largest $(bd)$th and $(bd+1)$st eigenvalues of $A$, respectively.
-Applying \cref{conj:sb} to \cite[Lem.~3.4]{kressner2024randomized}, we know that, with high probability,
+\paragraph{Eigenvalue computation:} Suppose we are interested in the largest $b\cdot d$ eigenvalues of a symmetric matrix~$A$.
+Assume that the relative gap defined in \cref{eq:defgap} is positive, and $\lambda_{bd}-\lambda_{bd+1}>0$, where $\lambda_{bd}$ and $\lambda_{bd+1}$ are the largest $(b\cdot d)$th and $(bd+1)$st eigenvalues of $A$, respectively.
+Applying \cref{conj:sb} to \cite[Lem.~3.4]{kressner2024randomized} with some shift of indices, we know that, with high probability,

-where $Q$ contains the first $bd$ eigenvectors, $c_{b,d,n}$ comes from \cref{conj:sb} and $\cheb_{\ell-d}$ is the Chebyshev polynomial of degree $(\ell-d)$ defined as
+where $Q$ contains the first $b\cdot d$ eigenvectors, $c_{b,d,n}$ comes from \cref{conj:sb} and $\cheb_{\ell-d}$ is the Chebyshev polynomial of degree $(\ell-d)$ defined as

 When $d = 1$, \cref{cor:eig} recovers the convergence result for randomized single-vector Lanczos method from \cite[Thm.~3.1]{kressner2024randomized}.
-Beyond enabling a potentially larger gap parameter $\gap$, choosing a block size $b > 1$ can substantially reduce the exponent of $\gap^{-1}$, thereby enhancing robustness to eigenvalue clusters.
-Although the number of matvecs required to achieve a polynomial acceleration of degree $\ell - d$ increases from $\ell$ to $b\ell$, the overall complexity remains comparable when $\gap$ is small.
+Beyond enabling a potentially larger gap parameter $\gap_{b}$, choosing a block size $b > 1$ can substantially reduce the exponent of $\gap_{b}^{-1}$, thereby enhancing robustness to eigenvalue clusters.
+Although the number of matvecs required to achieve a polynomial acceleration of degree $\ell - d$ increases from $\ell$ to $b\ell$, the overall complexity remains comparable when $\gap_{b}$ is small.
 In practice, the small-block variant can even outperform its single-vector counterpart due to lower communication overhead.

 \paragraph{Low-rank approximation:} Given a matrix $\widehat{A} \in\R^{N\times n}$ with $N\geq n$, one can find a good rank-$bd$ approximation by running Lanczos for $A=\widehat{A}^{\Ttran}\widehat{A}$.
-Different from eigenvalue problems, finding top $bd$ eigenvectors of $A$ is sufficient but not necessary for obtaining a good low-rank approximation \cite{Drineas2019}.
-Denote $V$ as the top $bd$ Ritz vectors extracted from the (block) Krylov subspace $\mathcal{K}_{\ell}(A,\Omega)$.
-Plugging \cref{conj:sb} into \cite[Thm.~2]{Meyer2023}, we know that when
+Different from eigenvalue problems, finding top $b\cdot d$ eigenvectors of $A$ is sufficient but not necessary for obtaining a good low-rank approximation \cite{Drineas2019}.
+Denote $V$ as the top $b\cdot d$ Ritz vectors extracted from the (block) Krylov subspace $\mathcal{K}_{\ell}(A,\Omega)$.
+Plugging \cref{conj:sb} into \cite[Thm.~3.1]{Meyer2023}, we know that when

 we can extract a low-rank approximation from $\mathcal{K}_{\ell}(A,\Omega)$ satisfying

 with high probability, where $c>0$ is an absolute constant, $\widehat{A}_{bd}$ is the best rank-$bd$ approximation of $\widehat{A}$.
 Moreover, let $v_{i}$ be the $i$th Ritz vector for $1\leq i\leq bd$, then